How to Know if Your Team is Ready for Virtual Selling

 Challenge 3: Differentiating Your Value Proposition

-There’s both a greater need and an opportunity to follow up after virtual sales calls with something that will differentiate your value proposition.
+There’s both a greater need and an opportunity to follow up after virtual sales meeting with something that will differentiate your value proposition.

 Challenge 4: Engaging Distracted Buyers